version-two/bookplayer/README.md

   Playback progress is saved automatically.
 - **Marking Files as Listened:**
   Mark files using the listened/not listened buttons.
 This data is stored in LocalStorage.

+## Auto-Update
+BookPlayer is now equipped with a feature to automatically check for updates and update itself.
+This is facilitated by a built-in auto-update function, `checkForUpdate()`, designed to run once per hour.

+This function works in the following way:
+- It retrieves the current PHP script from GitHub and compares it with the existing `index.php` on your local system.
+- If differences are observed between the local and fetched versions of the script, the local file is automatically updated using the script received from GitHub.
+- The update process automatically refreshes the page once completed.

+To disable auto-update, make sure the `auto_update` field in your `.metadata/page.json` is set to `false`.

+Please note that the function is set to trigger only when the duration between the last check and the current time exceeds an hour.

 ## Contributing